magnars/dash.el/README.md

 #### -find-index `(pred list)`

-Return the indices of all elements in `list` satisfying the predicate `pred`, in ascending order.
+Take a predicate `pred` and a `list` and return the index of the first element in the list satisfying the predicate, or nil if there is no such element.

 ```cl
 (-find-index 'even? '(2 4 1 6 3 3 5 8)) ;; => 0